sifzerda/minesweeper/README.md

 ## Authors and Acknowledgement

-The author acknowledges and credits those who have contributed to this project.
-ChatGPT was used.
+The author acknowledges and credits those who have contributed to this project including:

+- ChatGPT

 ## License